-During your senior year in high school Division I men's basketball coaches have five recruiting opportunities (contacts and evaluations) during the academic year and not more than three of the five opportunities may be in-person, off-campus contacts.
-In addition, a college coach may visit your high school (with the approval of your high-school principal) only once a week during a contact period.
+In Division I women's basketball, coaches have five recruiting opportunities (contacts and evaluations) during the academic year and not more than three of the five opportunities may be in-person, off-campus contacts.
+In addition, a college women's basketball coach may visit your high school (with the approval of your high-school principal) only once a week during a contact period.